 Better Reykjavik is the most successful example of a Your Priorities website.
 The website enables citizens to voice, debate and prioritize ideas to improve their city.
-The website is actively used by was lower.
+The website is actively used by doubled, although the expected value was lower.
 This rollover did not however go as planned, with a lot of the wallets apparently going out of synchronization with the main block chain.